What are the best Japanese Souvenirs to buy?

-These boxes began to appear during the Kamakura period in the 1300s when farmers pack their boxes for lunch.
-As time went by, Bento boxes have developed and become popular throughout Japan.
+These boxes began to appear during the Kamakura period in the 1300s when farmers packed their boxes for lunch.
+As time went by, Bento boxes developed and became popular throughout Japan.

-With attractive designs, these boxes can encourage you to make your own lunch, eat healthier while saving money.
+With attractive designs, these boxes can encourage you to make your lunch, eat healthier, and save money.

 8. Japanese ceramics

-Traditional Japanese ceramic art can be considered the best in the world thanks to the convergence of many factors including influence exchanges from China and the West, with talented and passionate Japanese artists and craftsmen.
+Traditional Japanese ceramic art can be considered the best globally thanks to the convergence of many factors, including influence exchanges from China and the West, with talented and passionate Japanese artists and artisans.

 9. Electronic devices

-Japan is a heaven for electronic devices, as this country has the latest models and applications.
+Japan is a paradise for electronic devices, with the latest models and applications.